HL7/fhir-medication-rems-ig/input/pagecontent/index.md

 - satisfying REMS information needs using data from the patient's electronic record where possible--minimizing manual data entry
 - capturing information about a specific patient's participation in a REMS program--including identifiers or other information assigned by the REMS Administrator--in the Provider System
 - reducing prescription fulfillment delays by completing up-front REMS steps before the order is sent to the pharmacy and including relevant REMS information in the prescription
-- enabling those involved in fulfilling the prescription to learn of their responsibilities and the status of other REMS requirements.
+- enabling those involved in fulfilling the prescription to learn of their responsibilities and the status of other REMS requirements
+- enabling an approach that is congruent with the Da Vinci prior authorization (PA) related IGs, CRD and DTR, mitigating implementation burden as often both PA and REMS are applicable

 ... with the aim of ensuring safe use in a way that gets the medication to the patient quicker.